Improved orthopaedic and neurological post-op recovery times

 How soon can my dog begin hydrotherapy after surgery?

-Your veterinary surgeon will be able to advise best if your dog is fit to begin hydrotherapy.
-They will need to send a referral through to ARC prior to booking your first session.
+Your veterinarian will be able to advise best if your dog is fit to begin hydrotherapy.
+If surgery was not performed at ARC, your vet will need to send a referral through to us prior to booking your first session.
 Generally, once surgical wounds have healed, and sutures have been removed your dog can begin hydrotherapy.
 The sooner they begin their rehabilitation programme the better.

 How do I prepare my pet prior to the appointment?